 Where to Eat

-As you’d imagine, there are many places to grab a bite to eat in Sunshine Village, including the Java Lift Coffee Bar, Mad Trappers, The Alpine Grill, Restaurante El Lookout, the Sunshine Burger Company, the Chimney Corner, and Eagle’s Nest Canadian Bistro.
+As you’d imagine, there are a lot of great Banff restaurants thanks to the influx of tourism.
+Some spots to grab a bite to eat in Sunshine Village, including the Java Lift Coffee Bar, Mad Trappers, The Alpine Grill, Restaurante El Lookout, the Sunshine Burger Company, the Chimney Corner, and Eagle’s Nest Canadian Bistro.
 You can expect to pay around $10 for a breakfast burrito and about $20 for a pub-style burger and fries.
 There’s also a variety of beer on tap, as well as wine and spirits at some of the restaurants and bars mentioned above.
-If you’re looking for an upscale experience located on the top of a mountain, Eagle’s Nest will likely satisfy.
+If you’re looking for an upscale experience located on the top of a mountain, Eagle’s Nest will likely satisfy you.

 Sunshine also provides a number of microwaves for those who prefer to bring their own meals, so if you’re on a budget, this is another great option.
 Just make sure to bring a small cooler with ice packs or just leave it outside of the lodge in the snow.